 Send all forms and documentation together in one submission.
 We strongly recommend that your request and supporting documentation be submitted by secure upload via our website; alternatively, requests may be submitted by mail, fax, or attached to an email message sent to:

 302 South Bedford Street

 Please do NOT submit your request multiple times or by multiple methods (for example, do not send your request via fax and also upload it).
 If you have questions about how to submit your request, you may contact us by email at email@example.com.

 NCBE does not return documentation, so you should keep a copy of everything you submit.

 Written acknowledgment of receipt of your request will be posted to your NCBE Account File Cabinet within five business days of receipt.
 If you do not receive acknowledgment within this time period, it is up to you to contact NCBE to confirm that your request was received.

-IMPORTANT: We encourage applicants to request accommodations well in advance of their preferred MPRE test administration in order to facilitate a timely notification of our decision.
-Accommodations must be approved BEFORE you register and schedule a test appointment at a Pearson VUE testing center.
-For this reason, we strongly advise that application materials be submitted by the Recommended Submission Date.
+IMPORTANT: We encourage applicants to request accommodations well in advance of the Recommended Submission Date for their desired MPRE test administration, in order to facilitate a timely notification of our decision.
+Accommodations must be approved BEFORE you register and schedule a test appointment at a Pearson VUE testing center; new or additional accommodations CANNOT be added to an existing test appointment.
 Please refer to Important Dates for MPRE Test Accommodations for more information.